Wildlife tourism has been a major concern for the World Tourism Organization traditionally.

 Type of Activity Technical Seminar

-Under the framework of the Capacity Building Workshops for Public Officials on Wildllife Conservation and Sustainable Tourism in Asia and the Pacific, a UNWTO Regional Seminar for public officials will be organised in Nadi (Fiji) during the 30th Joint Meeting for the UNWTO Commission for East Asia and the Pacific and for the UNWTO Commission for South Asia.
+Under the framework of the Capacity Building Workshops for Public Officials on Wildlife Conservation and Sustainable Tourism in Asia and the Pacific, a UNWTO Regional Seminar for public officials was organised in Nadi (Fiji) during the 30th Joint Meeting for the UNWTO Commission for East Asia and the Pacific and for the UNWTO Commission for South Asia.

-The workshop will be established under the scope of a Technical Seminar which addresses the themes of climate change, biodiversity and sustainable tourism development.
-The main aim is to exchange knowledge and discuss opportunities and challenges in climate change and biodiversity protection addressing important issues on policy making and identifying important management implications and recommendations in the field of sustainable development through climate change and biodiversity protection.
+The workshop was established under the scope of a Technical Seminar which addressed the themes of climate change, biodiversity and sustainable tourism development.
+The main aim was to exchange knowledge and discuss opportunities and challenges in climate change and biodiversity protection addressing important issues on policy making and identifying important management implications and recommendations in the field of sustainable development through climate change and biodiversity protection.